 Write 2 copies of each word from the following list on index cards, using the marker:

-Have your child lay the index cards on a table in rows, in a face down position.
+Have your child lay the index cards on a table in rows, in a face-down position.
 You should have a total of 80 cards.
 Once all the cards are laid out, it’s time to play!
 This game is played like Concentration, or Memory Match, only instead of matching Jacks or Queens, your child will be matching common words.
-(Which will help her read more smoothly!)
+Which will help increase her vocabulary and allow her to read more smoothly!

-When it's their turn, each player turns over a card, and reads the word aloud.
-Then they flip over a second card and read that one aloud.
+Player takes their turn by rotating a card to reveal a word and read the word aloud.
+Then, they flip over a second card and read that one aloud.
 If the two words are the same, they’ve found a match!
 They can set aside their pair and go again.
-However, if the two cards are not a match, the player turns them face down again, and the next player gets a turn.
+However, if the two cards are not a match, players must turn them face down again, and the next player is up.
 Repeat this process until all of the cards have been matched.

-This memory game is a fantastic way for emerging readers to practice high frequency, or “sight” words.
+This memory game is a fantastic way for emerging readers to practice high frequency, or “sight” words while potentially learning new vocabulary.
 As their reading improves, feel free to add more challenging words to the deck.
 Until then, game on!